I had never heard of Nick. I wasn’t shopping for any kind of help, yet I landed on his site + booked him in like a day. Crazy, right?

 I remember bringing home new babies and remembering how much love you were overwhelmed with, but also the intense chaos around you as well.
 It’s all the overwhelm and all the good, bad, and indifferent ways.
 This photo captures those first days with a newborn, so perfectly to me.

-- (For Story-Keepers) Create your To-Shoot List here (more like, to-remember list!)
+- (For Story-Keepers) Create your To-Remember List here

 - Nick McArthur – EPIC DANGER (website) / The Very Best Man blog / IG